-- The School promotes an ethos of good behaviour where pupils treat each other with respect at all times, inside and outside of school. - All pupils (including EYFS pupils) are briefed on the school's expected standards of behaviour.
+- The School promotes an ethos of good behaviour where pupils treat each other with the respect that comes from living according to our school values, at all times, inside and outside of school. - All pupils (including EYFS pupils) are briefed on the school's expected standards of behaviour.
 Through PSHE lessons and assemblies, pupils are told what to do if they encounter bullying.
 We guarantee that those who report bullying in good faith will not be punished, will be taken seriously and will be supported and kept safe. - We use appropriate assemblies to explain the school's policy on bullying (including cyberbullying and prejudice-based and discriminatory bullying).
 Our PSHE programme is structured to give pupils an awareness of their social and moral responsibilities as they progress through the school.
 The programme is structured to enforce messages about community involvement and taking care of each other.
-It focuses on the importance of equality and diversity and pupils are encouraged to avoid prejudicial and exclusionary language.

-- Other PSHE lessons and assemblies highlight the issue of bullying and reinforce this message by developing social skills and by teaching moral and spiritual values that show all bullying to be unacceptable. - Pupils are encouraged to tell any member of staff at once if they are being bullied, or if they know or suspect that bullying is taking place.
+It focuses on the importance of equality and diversity and pupils are encouraged to avoid prejudicial and exclusionary language. - Other PSHE lessons and assemblies highlight the issue of bullying and reinforce this message by developing social skills and by teaching moral and spiritual values that show all bullying to be unacceptable. - Pupils are encouraged to tell any member of staff at once if they are being bullied, or if they know or suspect that bullying is taking place.
 They are reassured that they will be taken seriously and will be supported and kept safe.
 Pupils are also encouraged to talk to parents and friends.
-There are also trained Youth Mental Health First Aiders and an Emotional Literacy Support Assistant (ELSA) who pupils can talk to. - The School have 'Worry Boxes' placed in the Gadebridge Building Atrium and at the stairs leading to The Willow, where children may write down any worries or concerns they may have about bullying or anything else.
+There are also trained Youth Mental Health First Aiders and an Emotional Literacy Support Assistant (ELSA) who pupils can talk to. - The Pastoral Lead Team (PLT) closely monitor pupil wellbeing and action concerns around behaviour with the support of Form Tutors, Heads of Section and the Designated Safeguarding Team. - The School have 'Worry Boxes' placed in the Prep School (Gadebridge) Building and at the stairs leading to The Willow, where children may write down any worries or concerns they may have about bullying or anything else.
 These can then be posted into the 'Worry Box'.
 Additionally, there is a 'Worry Google Form' available in Google Classroom for children to use.
-The Worry Boxes and Forms are frequently monitored and followed up by the Designated Safeguard Lead (DSL). - 'Who Can You Talk To' posters are displayed in classrooms and noticeboards, these provide advice for pupils about where they can seek help, including details of confidential help lines and websites where they can connect with external specialists, such as ChildLine, NSPCC, Samaritans and Kidscape (see above for contact details). - The school does not tolerate peer-group 'initiation ceremonies' or hazing type violence or rituals designed to cause pain, anxiety or humiliation to pupils, and all staff remain alert to such actions.
+The Worry Boxes and Forms are frequently monitored and followed up by the Designated Safeguard Lead (DSL). - 'Who Can You Talk To' posters are displayed in classrooms and noticeboards, these provide advice for pupils about where they can seek help, including details of confidential help lines and websites where they can connect with external specialists, such as ChildLine, NSPCC, Samaritans and Kidscape (see above for contact details).

+• The school does not tolerate peer-group 'initiation ceremonies' or hazing type violence or rituals designed to cause pain, anxiety or humiliation to pupils, and all staff remain alert to such actions.